Vision problems after stroke can be tricky to solve – but we’re here to help.

 All of these problems affect your ability to see your full visual field, which is the total area in which objects can be seen in your peripheral (side) and central vision as you focus on an object.

-- Central vision loss impairs your ability to see the middle of your visual field
+Central vision loss impairs your ability to see the middle of your visual field

 This means that there are two root causes to vision problems after stroke.

 Cause 1: Neuromuscular Impairment (your eyes)

+Specifically, this impairment is known as a neuromuscular impairment.
 This means that you have trouble controlling the muscles that move your eye, but your brain’s visual processing is fine.